 You don’t have to be a coach to use these 6 active listening techniques.
 Go beyond active listening and truly listen to understand, turning a casual chat into a coaching conversation.

-Listening to understand is an important communication skill, especially for leaders.
+Active listening is an important communication skill, especially for leaders.
 The most successful leaders are those who can engage in effective listening and demonstrate strong emotional intelligence.
 By doing so, they are better equipped to address conflict, accept criticism, navigate relationships, and understand different perspectives.
-Listening to understand includes being closely attuned to the speaker’s body language and non-verbal behaviors to understand not only what is being said, but also the emotions and values underlying the facts.
-Lastly, knowing how to listen to understand is especially important because it helps leaders build trust and earn respect from their coworkers and teammates.
+Active listening includes being closely attuned to the speaker’s body language and non-verbal behaviors to understand not only what is being said, but also the emotions and values underlying the facts.
+Lastly, knowing how to listen effectively is especially important because it helps leaders build trust and earn respect from their coworkers and teammates.

 A good leader must be a good listener in order to be successful.
 However, the reverse isn’t always true.
 For example, being a good listener is a vital skill for any leader, but leaders must also hone other core leadership skills.
 At CCL, our decades of experience and research have found that every leader, regardless of role, should have the fundamental 4 skills including self-awareness, communication, influence, and learning agility.